kyen99/next-auth-adapter-airtable/README.md

 This is experimental.
 Use at your own risk.
 I've tested this with Google and Email providers.
 If you run across a configuration that doesn't work, open an issue [here](https://github.com/kyen99/next-auth-adapter-airtable/issues) with your `[...nextauth].js` file.

+There is test coverage using the standard basic-tests.ts set used for the adapters in the official repo.

 ## Airtable schema

 Clone this base in Airtable: https://airtable.com/shr16Xd8glUk90c4P